obiwanjacobi/Zalt/Under Construction/IDE v0.2/readme.md

 > Mount drives by name (not drive letter) service as root.

-Location names are subject to underlying file system (FAT32/exFAT)
+Location names are subject to underlying file system (FAT32/exFAT).
+Assume 8.3 file names.

 ## Process Interaction